erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 from old APIs are still used, but they will be replaced as soon as possible.

 You as a user will hopefully not notice any difference: if you have OpenSSL 1.1.1 (or older - not recommended) and build OTP, that one will be used as previously.
 If you have any OpenSSL 3.0 version installed, that one will be used without need of doing anything special except for normal handling of dynamic loading paths in the OS.

 Although OTP/crypto's interface to the new API is heavily tested on many architectures for a long time, we do not yet recommend it for usage in critical applications.
 In such ones it is still safer to build crypto with the latest 1.1.1 release.

 # CA-certificates can be fetched from the OS standard place

 With the new functions `public_key:cacerts_load/0,1` and `public_key:cacerts_get/0` the CA certificates can be fetched from the standard place of the OS (or from a file).

 They will then be cached in decoded form by use of `persistent_term` which makes them available in an efficient way for the `ssl` and `httpc` modules.
-The intention with this is to make it possible to remove the dependency to `certifi` in many packages.
+The intention with this is to make it unnecessary to depend on for example `certifi` in many packages.

+On Windows and MacOSx the certificate store is not an ordinary file so the information is fetched via an API using a NIF (Windows) or with an external program (MacOSx).

 Example with `ssl`
 ```erlang